thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/user-guide/clean-persistent-sessions.md

 For details on viewing and managing MQTT sessions in the TBMQ UI, see the [documentation](/docs/{{docsPrefix}}mqtt-broker/user-guide/ui/sessions/).

-## TBMQ Architecture and Session State Management
+## Session State Management in TBMQ

 TBMQ is designed to operate at scale in environments with highly diverse MQTT traffic patterns, ranging from lightweight IoT devices to high-throughput backend applications.
-To achieve predictable behavior under load, TBMQ combines MQTT session semantics with internal client classification (**Client Type**) and flow-control mechanisms (**Backpressure**).

 Session state in TBMQ is not managed in isolation.
 Its lifecycle, persistence, and resource impact are influenced by how a client connects, how much data it produces or consumes, and how reliably messages must be delivered.
-This architecture allows TBMQ to balance **reliability**, **performance**, and **resource efficiency**, even when clients disconnect frequently or experience unstable network conditions.

 ### Client Types and Session Behavior

 TBMQ improves scalability and reliability by classifying clients into two types: **DEVICE** and **APPLICATION**.
 Each [Client Type](/docs/{{docsPrefix}}mqtt-broker/user-guide/mqtt-client-type/) has distinct traffic patterns and usage expectations, allowing TBMQ to apply tailored session persistence and message delivery strategies for efficient resource usage.

 <table>